 5. Open Your Business Bank Accounts

-But before opening a business bank account, you need to have a business name.
-Also, you need to register it in your province or state.
+Before opening a business bank account, however, you need to have a business name that is registered in your province or state.

 6. Know What Payment Terms You Want